-Prerequisite: Admission to Teacher Education (2.7 GPA and Praxis I scores) Students will teach for one semester in the public schools under the supervision of both an experienced, qualified classroom teacher, and a university supervisor.
-Students cannot be teaching on a provisional license.
-The internship will be conducted on the level required for certification.
+Prerequisite: Admission to Teacher Education (2.7 GPA and GACE I, Praxis I, or exemption scores)

+Students will teach for one semester in the public schools under the supervision of an experienced, qualified classroom teacher, and a university supervisor.
+The internship will be conducted on the level and in the field required for certification.
 Students will participate in scheduled seminars that are an integral part of the course.
-Prior application for field placement is required.